GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Input

-The input of the tool is either the Maven coordinate of a BOM, a list of Maven coordinates, or a list of class and jar files in the filesystem.
+The input of the tool is the Maven coordinate of a BOM, a list of Maven coordinates, or a list of class and jar files in the filesystem.
 All of these inputs are converted to a class path for the classpath check, which is the _input class path_.